pouya-gh/master_splitter/README.md

 You can use executables 'master_join' and 'master_split'.
 For more imformation just use them with a -h flag.
-You can also include it as a library and use if methods directly, like this:
+You can also include it as a library and use it's methods directly, like this:

 ```ruby